JiJinWoo/JiJinWoo.github.io/_posts/DeepLearning/2022-01-28-batchnormalization.md

 Bad initializations such as setting all weights to 0, small values, or large values bring about detrimental impacts on gradients.

 There's a number of great and reasonable initialization methods such as Xavier Initialization [paper link](https://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf).
+On top of Xavier Initialization, why don't we take another great approach?
+The Batch Normalization.

 ## Batch Normalization